-At 4: 40 am, 40 km to the north east of the DZ, a wild adventure is created.
-The 3rd Battalion of Mel Zais and most of its companies are scattered over 13 km on a rocky landscape from Seillans and through Fayence and Callian until Montauroux, all within a day's walk of the DZ A.
+At 4:40 am, 40 km to the north east of the DZ, a wild adventure is made.
+Major Melvin Zais' 3rd Battalion and most of its companies are scattered over 13 km on a rocky landscape from Seillans and through Fayence and Callian to Montauroux, all within a day's walk of the DZ A.

 However, the day began badly for 1st Lt.
 Edward H. Athey, his plane crashed on the runway, and they will have to join the DZ A by glider, in the afternoon of August 15th.